dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 312

-A correct analysis works in all cases—including the simplest ones.
+A correct analysis works in all cases — including the simplest ones.
 This principle is the basis of our next tool for discarding complexity: the method of easy cases.
 We will meet the transferable ideas in an everyday example (Section 8.1.1).
 Then we will use them to simplify and understand complex phenomena, including black holes (Section 8.2.2.2), the temperature of the Sun (Section 8.3.2.3), and the diversity of water waves (Section 8.4.1).

 8.1 Warming up